 The Texas Criminal Process

-People with no prior criminal record understandably have a very limited knowledge of how the criminal justice system works in Fort Worth, Tarrant County, and surrounding areas of Texas.
+People with no prior criminal record understandably have very limited knowledge of how the Texas criminal process works in Fort Worth, Weatherford, Tarrant County, Parker County, Johnson County, and surrounding areas of Texas.
 Some alleged offenders can be startled to learn that the process is much more complex than simplified film and television depictions have led them to believe.

 When a person has been arrested or believes that he or she is being investigated in connection to an alleged crime, it is critical to immediately retain legal counsel.
 Working with an experienced attorney can help an alleged offender anticipate what will happen and restore some peace of mind during a very stressful time.